elsbury13/elsbury13/README.md

 ### Hi, I'm Andy 👋

 Software Developer with a demonstrated history of working in the computer software industry.
-Graduated from University of Plymouth.
+Graduated from University of Plymouth with Bsc (Hons) Web Applications Development.

 - Scrum
 - JavaScript